 reach where neither Enceladus nor Tiphaeus ever reached."

+His discoveries and courage cost them his life.
 How many of us are ready to do make this types of choices?

 Most people would go against what they believed in, in order to have freedom, not Galileo!